-The initial public offering price of our Class A common stock will be substantially higher than the pro forma net tangible book value per share of the outstanding Class A common stock immediately after the offering.
-Based on our pro forma net tangible book value as of December 31, 2018, if you purchase our Class A common stock in this offering at the initial public offering price set forth on the cover page of this prospectus, you will suffer immediate dilution in net tangible book value per share of approximately \$ per share.
+The initial public offering price of our Class A common stock will be substantially higher than the pro forma as adjusted net tangible book value per share of the outstanding Class A common stock immediately after the offering.
+Based on our pro forma as adjusted net tangible book value as of June 30, 2019, if you purchase our Class A common stock in this offering at the initial public offering price set forth on the cover page of this prospectus, you will suffer immediate dilution in net tangible book value per share of approximately \$14.35 per share.
 See "Dilution."